anvitaa11/CHK-1772865691177-6208/README.md

 # ⚙️ Installation Guide

-Follow the steps below to run the project locally.
+Follow these steps to run the HerSafe app locally.

 ---